 Unfortunately, due to the intensification of measures by state and educational authorities in an effort to stem the spread of the coronavirus, our conference “Territoriality and Non-territoriality in Accommodating National Diversity” had to be cancelled.
 This is with great sadness, because I and the entire NTAutonomy team have worked on this event for more than half a year.

-You can find the call here.
+You can download the planned program here.

 This semester I teach a Yiddish course for historians.
 Students should achieve basic reading skills in order to study original Yiddish sources of the Twentieth century.